Close

 What to Expect When Receiving Joint Injections

 Before Your Treatment: Before your joint injection, you'll have a consultation to review your medical history and previous treatments.
-Your specialist will conduct a physical examination of the affected joint and review any relevant imaging such as X-rays or MRI scans.
-They will also discuss whether you need to stop taking certain medications, such as blood thinners, before the procedure.
+A specialist conducts a physical examination of the affected joint and reviews any relevant imaging, such as X-rays or MRI scans.
+They will also mention if you need to stop taking medications like blood thinners before the procedure.

-During Your Treatment: During the procedure, which typically takes 10-15 minutes, your specialist will clean the skin with antiseptic and may use local anaesthetic to numb the area.
+During Your Treatment: During the procedure, which typically lasts 10-15 minutes, your specialist will clean the skin with an antiseptic and may use a local anaesthetic to numb the area.
 They might use ultrasound guidance to ensure precise needle placement.
+You might be wondering, is a cortisone injection painful?
 While you may feel brief pressure or mild discomfort, the procedure is generally well-tolerated.

 After Your Treatment: After your injection, you'll remain in the clinic for a short monitoring period of 15-30 minutes.
 The joint may feel numb for a few hours, and you might experience temporary increased pain as the anaesthetic wears off.
 You can apply ice to the area to reduce any discomfort.